catamphetamine/flexible-json-schema/README.md

 * `fromYupType()` function should wrap the final `yup` type returned from the type contructor function.
 <!-- * `context` is the optional "context" parameter that can be passed when creating a schema validation function.
 It can be used to alter the behavior of custom types. -->
 * `schemaEntry` is the "schema entry" for this property.
-It can be used to pass options from the property definition to the type constructor function in order to alter its behavior.
+It could be used to read any options from the "schema entry" definition and then act accordingly.

 <details>
 <summary>Using <code>yup</code> <code>lazy()</code> function to dynamically define property type based on the property value.</summary>